abernauer/CMake-Best-Practices/Fundamentals/Fundamentals.md

 ## Generating Project Files

 After selecting your directory structure discussed above the developer runs CMake, which in turn reads in the CMakeLists.txt file and creates the project in the build directory.
 You select a type of *generator* which determines your project files.
-The following list is available
+The following list is available:

 + Visual Studio
   + Visual Studio 15 2017